 Nedec / Dunajec

 Nedec (Niedzica) is located in Poland at the Dunajec River, however, it used to be guarding the Hungarian-Polish border until 1918-20.
-Its history goes back to the Drugeth family who used to support the Anjou Károly Róbert in seizing the Hungarian crown.
+Its history goes back to the Drugeth family who used to support Károly Róbert (he had come from the Anjou family) in seizing the Hungarian crown.
 Originally, the Drugeths were a noble family of French origin whose ancestors came to join King Anjou Károly Róbert from Apulia, Italy.

 Since 1301, Lord Drugeth Fülöp has fought all the way on his side against the Hungarian oligarchs.
 He became the Palatine of the country, it was the second-highest rank in the kingdom.
 He died in 1327 and his huge domains were inherited by his nephew, Vilmos.
-(Note, I am using the Eastern name order for Hungarian names where family names come first.
-As for the Drugeth family, they later became an important Hungarian aristocrat family in the 14-17th centuries whose possessions were situated on the northeastern parts of the kingdom.)
+(Note, I am using the Oriental name order for Hungarian names where family names come first.)
+As for the Drugeth family, they later became an important Hungarian aristocratic family in the 14-17th centuries whose possessions were situated in the northeastern parts of the kingdom.

 We know, that the king had a castellan in Nedec called Master Jakab, son of Dénes in 1344, he was serving Lord Széchy Miklós, the Comes of Szepes.
 Castellan Jakad had served the Drugeth as well.
 During the same year, he was removed and the Queen’s Cup Bearer, Berzéte Miklós became the castellan until 1347.
 It was the year when King Lajos sold the castle and its lands to a priest from Buda called Miklós, son of András of Dunajec.
 The priest and his nephews became the new owners of Nedec castle, and perhaps not totally accidentally, they were related to the first owners of the land, the Rikalf family.